 Emergency and school closure information is posted to the local media via the FlashAlert system (see the window below).
 In the event that school is closed or delayed due to inclement weather, the district’s emergency notification system will call parents at their home number around 6:00 a.m. to announce late start or closure information.
 If snow routes are in effect, the message will indicate so.
-Emails and *text messages are sent at the same time.
+Emails and text messages are sent as well.

 If no announcement is made, bus routes and pickups will run as usual.
 Parents are asked to refrain from calling the district office or schools as high call volumes can shut down the phone system.